citizenfx/fivem-docs/content/docs/developers/sandbox.md

 ### File System Permissions

-To explicitly allow a resource to write files to another resource, use the `add_filesystem_permission` configuration:
+To explicitly allow a resource to write files to another resource, use the `add_filesystem_permission` configuration in the `server.cfg` file:

 ```lua
 -- Allow resourceA to write files to resourceB